AdguardTeam/AdguardKnowledgeBase/pages/02.general/05.how-to-create-your-own-ad-filters/docs.en.md

 <a id="domain-modifier"></a>
 ##### **`domain`**

-`domain` restricts the rule application area to a list of domains (and their subdomains).
+`domain` limits the rule application area to a list of domains (and their subdomains).
 To add multiple domains to one rule, use the `|`  character as a separator.

 ###### `domain` examples